 \section{Abstract}

-Lambert's problem concerns with transferring a spacecraft from a given initial to a given terminal position within prescribed flight time via velocity control subject to a gravitational force field.
+The Lambert problem originated in orbital mechanics.
+It concerns with determining the initial velocity for a boundary value problem involving the dynamical constraint due to gravitational potential with additional time horizon and endpoint position constraints.
+Its solution has application in transferring a spacecraft from a given initial to a given terminal position within prescribed flight time via velocity control.
 We consider a probabilistic variant of the Lambert problem where the knowledge of the endpoint constraints in position vectors are replaced by the knowledge of their respective joint probability density functions.
 We show that the Lambert problem with endpoint joint probability density constraints is a generalized optimal mass transport (OMT) problem, thereby connecting this classical astrodynamics problem with a burgeoning area of research in modern stochastic control and stochastic machine learning.
 This newfound connection allows us to rigorously establish the existence and uniqueness of solution for the probabilistic Lambert problem.
-The same connection also helps to numerically solve the probabilistic Lambert problem via diffusion regularization, i.e., by leveraging further connection of the OMT with the Schr\"{o}dinger bridge problem (SBP).
-This also shows that the probabilistic Lambert problem with additive dynamic process noise is in fact a generalized SBP, and can be solved numerically using the so-called Schr\"{o}dinger factors, as we do in this work.
-We explain how the resulting analysis leads to solving a boundary-coupled system of reaction-diffusion PDEs where the nonlinear gravitational potential appears as the reaction rate.
-We propose novel algorithms for the same, and present illustrative numerical results.
-Our analysis and the algorithmic framework are nonparametric, i.e., we make neither statistical (e.g., Gaussian, first few moments, mixture or exponential family, finite dimensionality of the sufficient statistic) nor dynamical (e.g., Taylor series) approximations.
-All our theoretical and computational results are generalizable when the gravitational potential includes higher order zonal and tesseral terms.
+The same connection also helps to numerically solve the probabilistic Lambert problem via diffusion regularization, i.e., by leveraging further connection of the OMT with the Schrödinger bridge problem (SBP).
+This also shows that the probabilistic Lambert problem with additive dynamic process noise is a generalized SBP, and can be solved numerically using the so-called Schrödinger factors, as we do in this work.
+Our analysis leads to solving a system of reaction-diffusion PDEs where the gravitational potential appears as the reaction rate.